logisim-evolution/logisim-evolution/docs/developers.md

 ## Requirements ##

-`Logisim-evolution` is written in Java 14, so to build it from sources you need JDK 14 (or equivalent, e.g. [OpenJDK](https://adoptopenjdk.net/)) or newer.
+`Logisim-evolution` is written in Java 14.
+To build it from sources you need JDK (or equivalent, e.g. [OpenJDK](https://adoptopenjdk.net/)) version 14 or newer.

 **NOTE:** Ensure your `$JAVA_HOME` environment variable points to the proper JDK version.